 Chemotherapy, also known as chemo, is a way of treating cancer using drugs.
 These drugs are called cytotoxic drugs.
 This means drugs that kill or damage cells.

-Chemotherapy can be given in different ways, and people often have more than one drug.
+Chemotherapy can be given in different ways, and often involves having more than one drug.

 What you need to know